zjesko/fastapi-monitoring/report/report.md

 Prometheus is a open source time series database used for event monitoring and alerting.
 It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries.
 Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

 - Grafana \
-Grafana is a free and open source (FOSS/OSS) visualization tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, and Elasticsearch.
+Grafana is an open source visualization tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, and Elasticsearch.
 It enables users to easily create and edit beautiful dashboards which can visualize almost any kind of data and well as logs.

 - Docker/Docker Compose \
 Docker is an operating system virtualization technology that allows applications to be packaged as containers.
 This is a very fundamental part of cloud computing, as containerized applications can be run on any type of infrastructure, regardless of the provider.